Ontario First Nations Point-of-Sale Rebate Survey (OFNPRS)

 The Ontario First Nations Point-of-Sale Exemption Survey questionnaire was designed in cooperation with the Ontario Ministry of Finance and Statistics Canada's Harmonized Sales Tax (HST) Secretariat.
 It is used to collect information on the value of the First Nations point-of-sale exemption.

-The questionnaire has been field-tested with potential respondents and their comments on the design and content have been incorporated.
+The questionnaire was field-tested with potential respondents in 2015 and their comments on the design and content have been incorporated.

 This is a sample survey with a cross-sectional design.

 The sample design is a stratified random sample of enterprises.